 In advertising, performance is the most sacred metric.
 Advertising performance is linked to overall business performance and green days mean profits and red days mean loss.
 Traditional forms of advertising lacked tracking technologies and as a result, marketing campaigns were analyzed on a lifetime basis, meaning from the start of the campaign to finish.
 Today, analyzation tools and advanced reporting makes it possible to evaluate your campaigns by the minute and get access to real-time data.
 Advertisers stay hooked 24/7 and new discussions are born that question why performance varies so greatly from different periods.
 The more information advertisers have access to, the more questions they have unanswered.
 One of the biggest questions is why does performance change so greatly from one day to another?
 How can one day be profitable while another can result in a loss of money?

 In short, the answer is supply and demand.
 If you took an economics class in college, I am certain you have heard of the metaphor of the invisible hand of the market.
 The invisible hand is defined as. “the unobservable market force that helps the demand and supply of goods in a free market to reach equilibrium automatically.”
 When you’re advertising online on any major advertising platform, the laws of supply and demand will impact your performance and likelihood to succeed in your market.
-In order to understand the concept in-depth, let’s break it down into elements.
+To understand the concept in-depth, let’s break it down into elements.

 Supply and demand in advertising prices